Ohio Highlights

 - Increase the cigarette tax by $1.50 per pack and establish tax parity across all tobacco products;

-The American Lung Association will continue to work with our coalition partners to advance tobacco control and prevention policies.
-As the legislature begins its work in 2025, the Lung Association will continue to grow our coalition to educate policymakers, business leaders and the media of the importance of the Lung Association’s goals to reduce tobacco use and protect public health.
+The American Lung Association remains committed to working with coalition partners to advance tobacco control policies.
+As the legislature prepares for the 2026 session, the Lung Association will continue to educate policymakers, business leaders, and the media on the importance of reducing tobacco use and protecting public health.

 Ohio Facts |